Shareami/abrotermsandconditions/index.md

 We may update our Terms & Conditions from time to time.
 Thus, you are advised to review this page periodically for any changes.
 We will notify you of any changes by posting the new Terms & Conditions on this page.

-This policy is effective as of 2022-03-10
+This terms & conditions is effective as of 2022-03-10

 ### Contact Us